-Wright’s goal is that the Incubator Hubs will serve to ignite more collaboration between Curry and the School of Data Science.
+Wright’s goal is that the Incubator Hubs will serve to ignite more collaboration between the School of Education and Human Development and the School of Data Science.

 “The idea is that the energy we put into those Incubator Hubs can be fed down into other potential projects inside of the school,” Wright said.
 “Some of the activities from those two center points can be disseminated, which could likely grow into other formal collaborations between the two schools.”

-Wright added that in addition to collaborating on research projects, the Collaboratory might teach Curry faculty and students short courses on Python or Natural Language Processing to better understand the research from the various ongoing projects within education.
+Wright added that in addition to collaborating on research projects, the Collaboratory might teach School of Education and Human Development faculty and students short courses on Python or Natural Language Processing to better understand the research from the various ongoing projects within education.

 Another aspect the Collaboratory will focus on is the capstone projects of students in the Masters of Data Science program.
 Each student must complete a capstone project prior to graduation, and Wright plans to connect students with researchers in the Curry School.

 “I’ve asked Catherine Bradshaw, the Director of Research [at the Curry School], to identify three to four projects, either from the labs or from other sources with high data science potential and propose those as projects for our capstone students to engage in,” Wright explained.